Destinations Greece Athens

 Must orderlamb tigania + horiatiki on the terrace

-On Rovertou Galli at the foot of the Acropolis since 1975 — and the rooftop with the unobstructed Parthenon view.
-Classical Greek cooking (lamb chops, mixed grill, fresh seafood) done well.
-The reason to book is the view; reserve the terrace one night while you're here, eat the rest of your dinners somewhere where the food is the point.
-Sunset booking essential in summer.
+On Rovertou Galli at the foot of the Acropolis since 1975, with the rooftop that holds an unobstructed Parthenon view.
+Classical Greek cooking (lamb chops, mixed grill, fresh seafood), done well.
+You book for the view, so take the terrace for one night and eat your other dinners where the food is the draw.
+Sunset bookings are essential in summer.

 Acropolis viewSince 1975Reserve terrace at sunset